Training structure

 - Water and agriculture: scientific issues and questions (3 ECTS)

-- Aquatic contaminants and sustainable development (3 ECTS)
+- Contaminants in the aquatic environment and sustainable development (3 ECTS)

 Semester S2 – 30 ECTS